aymene01/internship-mistral/README.md

 ---

-## 🛠️ Tech Stack

-- **Next.js**: Framework for server-rendered and statically generated applications.
-- **React**: Library for building interactive UIs.
-- **Tailwind CSS**: Utility-first CSS framework for creating responsive, customized designs.
-- **Framer Motion**: Animations and transitions for a fluid user experience.
-- **TypeScript**: Adds static typing to JavaScript for robust, maintainable code.
-- **Mistral AI SDK**: Direct integration with Mistral’s API for AI-driven conversations.

----

 ## 📂 Project Structure

-Organized as a monorepo for modularity and reusability.
+Organized as a monorepo (Turborepo) for modularity and reusability.

 ### Root Structure